NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2022-03-21: Allow axes labels to be rotated to be aligned with axes.

 - 2022-03-17: Allow a shaded band to be plotted around the axes.

 - 2022-02-14: Add support for reference axes at value zero.
 Allow for toggling radial and angular axes on or off.